secdio/DeepVirFinder_protocol/README.md

 4. Upon successful completion, users may examine the results in the output directory.
-The primary output file is a text file (.txt) structured as described in Table 3, containing the following fields:
+The primary output file is a text file (.txt) , containing the following fields:

     (1) Sequence identifier